The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Most buyers will choose one of the 2.0-litre turbodiesel engines available, and there are three, developing outputs of 150, 180 and 240 horsepower (the 150 can be had with front-wheel drive and a manual gearbox, while the rest are four-wheel-drive automatics as standard).
 So far, we’ve only tried the 240, but it’s pretty good, with a nice muscular power delivery and eager performance.
-It’s not the quietest engine of its type, especially when you need to extend it, and you can feel a few vibrations making their way through to the pedals and seat, but it’s far from being an overly raucous companion.
+It’s not the quietest engine of its type, especially when you need to extend it, but it’ll be plenty smooth enough for most buyers’ needs.

 The two petrols on offer – both 2.0-litre units with either 200-or 250 horsepower – will likely be more popular than they have been in the past, what with the current image of diesel being what it is.
 We’ve tried the 250, and it’s really good; smooth, quiet and punchy.
 Like the other engines (excluding the 150 diesel), it also comes with mild hybrid technology to make it a wee bit more efficient.